gsdenys/ephesoft/README.md

 http://localhost:8080/dcma

+Use the following credentials:

+USER= ephesoft
+PASSWORD= demo

 **PS:** If you want to have a container with MariaDB already installed, use the following command:

     docker run -p 8080:8080 gsdenys/ephesoft:mariadb